one-among-us/data/people/Dethelly/page.en.md

 ## Description

-Sugar is a girl from Chongqing.
+Sugar was a girl from Chongqing.
 She entered a university in Hangzhou, Zhejiang in the autumn of 2023.

 Sugar was introverted, and she always cared about others' thoughts.
 She was too shy to express her confusion and anxiety.
-Morever, she had't a friend to confide her thought, she could only hide these in heart.
+Moreover, she hadn't a friend to confide her thought, she could only hide these in heart.
 That made her look a bit intimidated.

 She even prepared a lot before she met friends in real life.
 She was too worried about making a bad impression on her friends, so she asked them a series of problems in advance (such as the kind of gift they hope to receive), and announced that she might show regressive behavior.

 She has a not-so-good family.
 Her father worked in railway group and her mother taught in school.
 She didn't feel love from her family.
 When she was in senior high school, she hided her dress at home, but they were still confiscated by her family at last.